ChristopheCVB/TouchPortalPluginSDK/README.md

 ![Java CI with Gradle](https://github.com/ChristopheCVB/TouchPortalPluginSDK/workflows/Java%20CI%20with%20Gradle/badge.svg)

-This Project is an SDK to create a Touch Portal Plugin using Java and Gradle
+This Project is an SDK to create a Touch Portal Plugin using Java or Kotlin and Gradle

 The Touch Portal Plugin documentation can be found [here](https://www.touch-portal.com/sdk)